malwoodsantoro/jsnad-study-guide/README.md

 For example, the following would print all the files with a .js extension in the current working directory in which the command is run:

 node -p "fs.readdirSync('.').filter((f) => /.js$/.test(f))"

+### Stack Trace Limit
+Set stack trace limit like `node --stack-trace-limit=99999 app.js`

+Generally, the stack trace limit should stay at the default in production scenarios due to the overhead involved with retaining long stacks.
+It can nevertheless be useful for development purposes.